 Mike Walls, Vice President of the American Chemistry Council’s Regulatory and Technical Affairs, stated that his organization wouldn’t support a ban until a congressionally mandated evaluation of asbestos was completed.
 Many feel that the results of this review will confirm whether a regulation is sufficient or if a ban is needed.
 Walls feels that asbestos shouldn’t be banned solely because it’s hazardous, especially if the risks of asbestos exposure can be managed.

-The memos previously mentioned prove that the EPA is concerned about the review process.
+The memos previously mentioned proof that the EPA is concerned about the review process.
 They are only evaluating six fibers of asbestos when there are many other fiber types proven to be harmful.
 Critics are also concerned that lung cancer and mesothelioma are the only risks being addressed.
 Furthermore, as Reinstein stated, legacy issues from previous mishandling of asbestos are being ignored.

 With so many disappointed with the New Rule, more and more are speaking out about the need for a ban.
 Key advocates are spreading the word of the dangers of asbestos, hopefully helping push the United States closer to being asbestos-free.